 REGULATION OF BID: The Auctioneer shall regulate the bidding and shall be the sole arbiter of any disputes.
 We reserve the right to withdraw property at any time before the sale and reject a bid from any bidder.

 PAYMENT AND PICKUP: The balance of the invoice must be paid in full and merchandise picked up within three days of the date of sale.
 One week after the auction, left items may be moved to an off-site facility for pickup.
 A storage fee will be charged if merchandise is left longer than two weeks of $10.00 per lot per day.
 If the property is left longer than 3 ½ (three and one-half) weeks, it will be considered abandoned.
-We are not responsible for shipping, but if packing and handling of purchased lots is done by us, it is done at the entire risk of purchaser.
+We are not responsible for shipping or packing.
 A refundable deposit may be required.

 Internet purchases are not available for pickup till the following day.